 This advanced course will teach you how to forecast and calculate your client’s cash on cash return and their internal rate of return on their investment properties.
 You will also learn how to measure your performance and effectiveness as a property manager.
 Whether your client is a traditional investor or a “frustrated seller”, once the property becomes a rental, it is all about the numbers.
-Understanding the “numbers” will enable you to advise your clients based on what is in their financial best interests and explain how.
-You can better forecast how a replacement vs. a repair, or a rent increase, can enhance the property’s value.
-You move from someone that just collects rent and coordinates repairs and move to being their consultant.
+Understanding the “numbers” will enable you to advise your clients based on what is in their financial best interests and explain how to forecast that.
+You can better forecast how a replacement vs. a repair or a rent increase can enhance the property’s value.
+You move from someone that just collects rent and coordinates repairs to being their consultant.

 Who Should Attend?

 Anyone that works with landlords will benefit from this class.
 If you learn how to “speak investor” you will become a much more valuable service provider for your client.

 - Pencil with an eraser

 How YOU will Benefit?